amey1355/HomeHavenOnline/README.md

 Bookmark properties for future reference.
 Contact property owners directly using the integrated email system.
 Contacting Owners
 Have questions or interested in a property?
-Contact the owner directly through the HouseHavenOnline email system.
+Contact the owner directly through the HomeHavenOnline email system.